alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

   user to.

 - `GET /sign-in/callback`: where the accounts system sends the user back to.
-Sets the `GOVUK-Session-ID` response header and stores the returned OAuth access and refresh tokens in the app's database, if the user successfully signed in, and redirects the user back to the `redirect_path`.
+Sets the `GOVUK-Account-Session` response header if the user successfully signed in.
+Redirects the user back to the `redirect_path`.

   This calls `POST /api/oauth/callback` to create the session.

-- `GET /sign-out`: sets the `GOVUK-End-Session` response header and deletes the OAuth tokens from the app's database.
-Accepts these
+- `GET /sign-out`: sets the `GOVUK-Account-End-Session` response header and deletes the session state.
+Accepts these parameters:
-  parameters:

     - `redirect_path`: path on GOV.UK to redirect back to after signing out (optional, default: `/`)